 Historically, we have generated a substantial majority of our revenues from customers inside the United States and Canada.
-For example, approximately 75% of our total revenues in the year ended December 31, 2015 was derived from sales within the United States and Canada.
+For example, approximately 71% of our total revenues in the year ended December 31, 2016 was derived from sales within the United States and Canada.
 We plan to continue to expand our international operations as part of our growth strategy.
 Our international operations subject us to a variety of risks and challenges, including:

-- increased management, travel, infrastructure, legal compliance and regulation costs associated with having multiple international operations; - management communication and integration problems resulting from geographic dispersion and language and cultural differences; - sales and customer service challenges associated with operating in different countries; - increased reliance on indirect sales channel partners outside the United States; - longer payment cycles and difficulties in collecting accounts receivable or satisfying revenue recognition criteria, especially in emerging markets; - · increased financial accounting and reporting burdens and complexities; - general economic or political conditions in each country or region; - economic uncertainty around the world and adverse effects arising from economic interdependencies across countries and regions; - compliance with foreign laws and regulations and the risks and costs of non-compliance with such laws and regulations; - compliance with laws and regulations for foreign operations, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell our software in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of financial statements and irregularities in financial statements; - · fluctuations in currency exchange rates and related effects on our results of operations; - difficulties in transferring or, if we determine to do so, repatriating funds from or converting currencies in certain countries; - the need for localized software and licensing programs; - reduced protection for intellectual property rights in certain countries and practical difficulties and costs of enforcing rights abroad; and - compliance with the laws of numerous foreign taxing jurisdictions and overlapping of different tax regimes.
+- increased management, travel, infrastructure, legal compliance and regulation costs associated with having multiple international operations; - management communication and integration problems resulting from geographic dispersion and language and cultural differences; - sales and customer service challenges associated with operating in different countries; - increased reliance on indirect sales channel partners outside the United States; - longer payment cycles and difficulties in collecting accounts receivable or satisfying revenue recognition criteria, especially in emerging markets; - increased financial accounting and reporting burdens and complexities; - general economic or political conditions in each country or region; - economic uncertainty around the world and adverse effects arising from economic interdependencies across countries and regions; - uncertainty around how the United Kingdom's vote to exit the European Union, commonly referred to as "Brexit," will impact the United Kingdom's access to the European Union Single Market, the related regulatory environment, the global economy and the resulting impact on our business; - compliance with foreign laws and regulations and the risks and costs of non-compliance with such laws and regulations; - compliance with laws and regulations for foreign operations, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell our software in certain foreign markets and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of financial statements and irregularities in financial statements; - fluctuations in currency exchange rates and related effects on our results of operations; - difficulties in transferring or, if we determine to do so, repatriating funds from or converting currencies in certain countries; - the need for localized software and licensing programs; - reduced protection for intellectual property rights in certain countries and practical difficulties and costs of enforcing rights abroad; and - compliance with the laws of numerous foreign taxing jurisdictions and overlapping of different tax regimes.